Allar/allar.github.io/blog/_posts/2015-12-07-Creating-Custom-Marketplace-Frontend.md

 You can read more about the end product [here on this blog post](#) if you're interested into exactly what features exist and how far I got.
 Most likely you would have read that post before coming to this one though.
 The source code for this project is also [available here on my github](#).

+Even if this project means nothing to anyone, it was definitely a fun and worthwhile Sunday for me.

 I'M STILL WRITING THIS HOLD ON MAN.
 NEEDS LINKS FIXED AND PROOFREAD.